 Extra Care Housing

-Market Engagement Event
+Market Engagement Event – 7 August 2015

+Time 3-5pm

+Venue: Cornwall Council, New County Hall, Treyew Road, Truro TR1 3AY

 The Extra Care Housing Market Engagement Event is an opportunity for suppliers to share their views, experiences and thoughts for the future delivery of Extra Care Housing.

-We are therefore asking potential suppliers of Extra Care Housing in Cornwall to come prepared with information on the following 3 questions.
-This will aid and support group discussions as to how Extra Care Housing can be developed in a challenging environment of limiting budgets and rural geographical locations.
+We are therefore asking potential suppliers of Extra Care Housing in Cornwall to attend the event having given consideration to the possible solutions to the 3 questions below.
+This will aid and support the discussions as to how Extra Care Housing can be developed in a challenging environment of limiting budgets and rural geographical locations.

 1) What are the challenges/barriers to having separate organisations delivering an Extra Care Housing scheme (an accommodation provider and a separate care/support provider)?